Global Medical REIT: An Unwarranted Divergence From The Peers

 Second, we have to exclude the giants of the health care REIT sector.
 These REITs tend to be more liquid (i.e. carry lower liquidity premium), have an access to lower cost of debt, and have more diversified portfolios.
 As a result, the valuations are inherently higher for these names.
 So, we have to exclude Healthpeak Properties Inc (PEAK) and Omega Healthcare Investors (OHI).

-By narrowing the sample size to ten REITs (making it more "apple-to-apples" comparison), the GMRE's multiple ~7% lower than the adjusted average (P/FFO of 17.7x).
+By narrowing the sample size to ten REITs (making it more "apples-to-apples" comparison), the GMRE's multiple ~7% lower than the adjusted average (P/FFO of 17.7x).

 Source: YCharts

 Finally, the chart above depicts the price to book relationship between GMRE and Medical Properties Trust (MPW).
 This is VERY interesting.
-Before the COVID-19, GMRE's P/B traded above the MPW, but since the outbreak the valuations diverged.
+Before the COVID-19, GMRE's P/B traded above the MPW, but since the outbreak, the valuations diverged.
 From this perspective, GMRE is undervalued as well.
 During the recent days, the P/B relationship has shown some signs of mean-reversion.
 Given the aforementioned fundamentals, it should not come as surprise if the GMRE continues to perform better than MPW.

 The following table shows the underlying logic for the GMRE's price target of $15.2 per share.